-MEET: DR. ERIC SMITH - JAMES WEBB SPACE TELESCOPE DEPUTY PROGRAM DIRECTOR AND PROGRAM SCIENTIST AT NASA HEADQUARTERS, WASHINGTON, DC.
+MEET: DR. ERIC SMITH - JAMES WEBB SPACE TELESCOPE PROGRAM DIRECTOR AND PROGRAM SCIENTIST AT NASA HEADQUARTERS, WASHINGTON, DC.

 Dr. Eric Smith was named the new program director for NASA's James Webb Space Telescope (Webb telescope) at NASA Headquarters in Washington, effective March 22, 2015.Since June 2013, Smith has been serving as acting director of the Webb telescope Program and Program Scientist, overseeing a period of significant progress, including the successful completion and delivery of science instruments and their testing as an integrated module.

 Smith will continue to be responsible for providing executive leadership, strategic direction and program management for all elements of the Webb telescope Program.

 Prior to becoming the acting director, he was chosen to be the deputy program director in 2010 when the Webb telescope Program was restructured at NASA Headquarters.
 Smith came to NASA Headquarters in 2001 to serve as the Webb telescope program scientist, a role that continues today.
 As program scientist for Webb telescope, he has been responsible for defining and safeguarding the priority requirements for Webb telescope, in addition to being the voice of the science community within NASA Headquarters.